Sorry that this comment is a bit long, but worth going into in detail I think ...

 In my view, Dogen's real message ... and the real message of Zen practice ... is not that there is only "one way" to do something in this vast universe.
 It is that "one thing" should be done with our whole heart-mind as the "one and only act in that one moment" in this vast universe.
 That is what Dogen was saying.

 My teacher, Nishijima, considers the Lotus Position a pure action, one pure thing.
 He recommends everyone to sit in the Lotus Position if at all possible.
 I do too (too many westerners get lazy or scared and don't really try, or give it sufficient time).
-But these days, in Zazen, Westerners have begun sitting other ways such as in seiza or on chairs (I only recommend this if there is a physical limitation whereby one cannot sit in the Lotus Posture).
+But these days, in Zazen, Westerners have begun sitting other ways such as in seiza or on chairs, all fine if balanced and comfortable such that the body can be let be.
 I believe that body-mind can be dropped away in those positions too if done with balance and stability.

 An overly fetishized focus on the miracles of the Lotus Position itself is misplaced and misunderstands Dogen's intent.